 For each section of the text, the Study Guide provides students with a brief introduction, a short list of concepts to master, and summary and focus questions with explained answers.
-The Study Guide also contains "Technology Plus" questions and multiple-choice "On Your Own" exam-style questions.
+The Study Guide also contains self-tests with exam-style questions.
 The Study Guide can be ordered or accessed online as an eBook at www.cengagebrain.com by searching the ISBN.